ranveign/django-by-errors/doc/index.rst

 url generation**.

-In the template we created some moments ago, insert the name of the url you need into the address field, so that the line becomes:
+In the template we created some moments ago, insert the name of the url you need into the link tag, so that the line becomes:

 .. code-block:: html+django